WaylonWalker/waylonwalker.com/pages/til/hatch-new-cli.md

   -h, --help         Show this message and exit.
 ```

+> Note!
+I am running all of these commands with pipx.
+I like to use pipx for
+> all of my system level cli applications.
+To emphasis this point in the
+> article I am going to use `pipx run hatch`, but you can `pipx install hatch`
+> then just run `hatch` from there.

+## Interacively create a new project

+Running `hatch new -i` will ask let you interactivly choose details about the
+project, such as the project's name.

 ```
 pipx run hatch new -i
 ```

+After running and naming the project **Hatch New** we end up with the following
+filetree.

 ``` bash
 ❯ tree .